“Conflicting panaceas”; decapitation and dogmatism in cultural studies counterpublics

 I think Wisneiwski hits the nail on the head here, a nail I’d like to drive in farther.
 If culture is conceived of as consisting of the contests of self-interested identity groups, as this version of cultural studies does, then it will necessarily see itself as one of many self-interested identities.
 Cultural studies becomes, by its own logic, a counterpublic that exists primarily to advance its own interests.

 But just like neo-Thomism, this positioning decapitates cultural studies by preventing it from intellectually confronting its own limitations.
-No identity can survive rigorous intellectual interrogation, because all identities are based on contingency, finitude, trauma.
+No identity can survive rigorous intellectual interrogation, because all identities are based on contingency, finitude, and trauma.
 Cultural studies adopt and repurpose historical rhetorics of liberation much like neo-Thomists adopted and repurposed historical metaphysics of Christianity.
 The obsolescence of these rhetorics, like the obsolescence of Thomistic metaphysics, is what makes them dangerous.
 The rhetoric that maintains its own subordination as a condition of its own identity can never truly liberate, it can only antagonize.
 Unable to intellectually realize its own purpose, it becomes purposeless and hence coopted and recuperated like other dogmatisms.
 In particular, it feeds into “the politicization of absolutely everything”, in the language of Ezra Klein’s spot-on analysis of GamerGate.
 Cultural studies is a powerful ideology because it turns culture into a field of perpetual rivalry with all the distracting drama of reality television.
 In so doing, it undermines deeper intellectual penetration into the structural conditions of society.

 If cultural studies is the neo-Thomism of today, a dogmatist religious revival of the profound theology of the civil rights movement, perhaps it’s the theocratic invocation of ‘algorithms’ that is the new scientism.
 I would have more to say about it if it weren’t so similar to the old scientism.